 Video of the Day

-Transportation can be lifesaving to an elderly person.
+Transportation can be lifesaving to an older person.
 If he can no longer drive, set up transportation so he can get to and from medical appointments and physical therapy.
-Having a caretaker or assistant who visits on certain days to take an elderly person to run errands, to attend a social function or to go to the doctor is beneficial.
+Having a caretaker or assistant who visits on certain days to take an older person to run errands, to attend a social function or to go to the doctor is beneficial.

 Senior citizens need proper medication to remain healthy.
 This begins with adequate medical care, such as doctor's visits, dental care, foot care, eye care, physical therapy and psychiatric therapy, if needed.
 If they need assistance with taking their pills or giving themselves shots of insulin, a home-health nursing system may need to be added to their daily plan of care.